hashani26/modern-walk/README.md

 Atomic design was used to structure components and SOLID principles are followed within each component in order to make the project scalable and maintainable

+The application is mobile responsive and compatible(ES5) across wide range of devices and browsers.

+All users are enforced to follow a template to commit code to ensure consistency and clear messaging

 ## Performance Optimization

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load fonts.